-- Azard classifications, properties, and adverse effects of those hazardous substances for which they are applying to be a Certified Handler. - Scope and limitations of their Certified Handler Compliance Certificate, including limitations on the life cycle stage, purpose, location, and timeframe they may handle the hazardous substances for which they are applying to be a Certified Handler. - Precautions required to prevent injury or illness to any person at the workplace caused by any of those hazardous substances for which they are applying to be a Certified Handler. - Procedures (including tracking) and plant (including personal protective equipment) necessary to manage those hazardous substances at the workplace for which the person is to be a Certified Handler. - Procedures to adopt in an emergency involving those hazardous substances for which they are applying to be a Certified Handler.
+- Azard classifications, properties, and adverse effects of those hazardous substances for which they are applying to be a Certified Handler. - Requirements under the HSNO Act 1996 Hazardous Substances Notices, the HSW Act 2015 Hazardous Substances Regulations and Safe Work Instruments as they apply to those Hazardous substances for which they are applying to be a Certified Handler. - Scope and limitations of their Certified Handler Compliance Certificate, including limitations on the life cycle stage, purpose, location, and timeframe they may handle the hazardous substances for which they are applying to be a Certified Handler. - Precautions required to prevent injury or illness to any person at the workplace caused by any of those hazardous substances for which they are applying to be a Certified Handler. - Procedures (including tracking) and plant (including personal protective equipment) necessary to manage those hazardous substances at the workplace for which the person is to be a Certified Handler. - Procedures to adopt in an emergency involving those hazardous substances for which they are applying to be a Certified Handler.